Scholarship Opportunities for Veterans

 - Scholarship recipients will be required to attend school on a full-time basis (24 credits hours per calendar year) in order to receive this scholarship.
 Individuals who are not planning to attend college on a full-time basis should not apply for this scholarship.

 - Scholarship recipients do not receive direct payment of their scholarship funds.
 Funds are only disbursed to a student's current school and may only be used for tuition, fees, books, and on-campus housing.
 Funds may not be used to pay off student loans or credit cards.
-Questions not related to receipt of paperwork may be sent email@example.com.
+Questions not related to receipt of paperwork may be sent to firstname.lastname@example.org.